You want smart political talk without the meltdowns?

 One of the best ways to do that is to partner with us and the International Fellowship of Christians and Jews.

-Whatever gift you can give today is gonna help provide security essentials like bomb shelters, flak jackets, bulletproof vests, armored security vehicles, uh ambulances, humanitarian assistance of every kind.
+Whatever gift you can give today is going to help provide security essentials like bomb shelters, flak jackets, bulletproof vests, armored security vehicles, ambulances, humanitarian assistance of every kind.

-Anyway, there's no better time right now with the Passover Easter season uh in Fresh It Our Memories as we celebrate Israel's historic deliverance and birth of a nation.
+Anyway, there's no better time right now with the Passover Easter season in Fresh at Our Memories as we celebrate Israel's historic deliverance and birth of a nation.

 All right, let's get to our busy phones.

-Uh let us say hi to David in San Diego, uh, COGO Radio.
+Let us say hi to David in San Diego, Cogo Radio.

 What's up, David?